Engineering topological phases of any winding and Chern numbers in extended Su-Schrieffer-Heeger models: Topological phases in terms of winding numbers

 According to the formalism for quenching of edge states as discussed before, dynamics of the edge states in the presence of nonlinear terms for the topological phases of this model will be discussed.
 The set of coupled nonlinear equation for chain of $L$ lattice sites and for the Hamiltonian defined in Eq. \ref{HAB-z-4} with OBC is given by \bea i\,\frac{\partial \psi_{2j-1}}{\partial t}&=&v(\psi_{2j}-\psi_{2j-1})+ w(\psi_{2j-2}-\psi_{2j-1})\nonumber \

 Since $\boldsymbol g(\rm k)$ is a three-component vector, chiral symmetry is not preserved for this model.
 In addition particle-hole and inversion symmetries are not preserved.
-The standard norms of those symmetries for 1D system now satisfy
+The standard forms of those symmetries for 1D system now satisfy

 However, those symmetries in the ${\rm k}$-$\theta$ space can be restored by choosing the hopping terms accordingly.
 No topological phase in terms of nonzero winding number is present in this case.
 However, this model is capable to behave like an effective 2D model in the virtual momentum space if the amplitude of hopping parameters are modulated cyclically in terms of two additional angular parameters $\theta$ and $\phi$.
 Li {\em et al} introduced this model and reported the emergence of topological phases characterized by the Chern numbers of Haldane like two-band 2D system \cite{Li2}.
-Parametrization behind the realization of this phase is \be \left\{ \right. \ee
+Parametrization behind the realization of this phase is \be \left\{ \right. \ee Investigation on this model has been carried out under periodic drive in order to find Floquet topological phase\cite{Agarwal}.

 The Hamiltonian with this parametrization preserve the inversion symmetry in terms of two variables ${\rm k}$ and $\theta$, since

 for any values of $\phi$, as long as $\theta \ne 0$.
 In addition, Hamiltonian preserves the mirror symmetry with respect to $\theta$, when $\phi=0,\pm m\pi$, where $m$ is integer.
 Let $\mathcal M_\theta$ be the operator for mirror symmetry and it acts as, $\mathcal M_\theta g(\theta)=g(-\theta)$, where $g(\theta)$ is an arbitrary function of $\theta$.
 Hamiltonian obeys the relation,